Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Gion is located in and around Shijo Avenue with Yasaka Shrine to the east and the Kamo River to the west.
 The most scenic sections are Shimbashi district, starting at Tatsumi-bashi bridge, and Hanami-koji Street.

-As Gion is home to some of the finest restaurants in town, this is perfect end to the second day of your Kyoto itinerary.
+As Gion is home to some of the finest restaurants in town, this is a perfect end to the second day of your Kyoto itinerary.

 Kyoto Itinerary Day 3: Golden Pavilion & Bamboo Forest in Arashiyama Area